This Exit: The Game review was made after playing three of the games.

 What is Exit: The Game?

-Exit: The Game Gameplay
+Exit: The Game Rules Overview

 Each game in the Exit: The Game series has its own unique story, but all of the games have the same types of components and follow the same basic rules.
 You’ll get a decoder disk, a book that contains an introduction to the escape room and different types of clues, and three decks of cards.
 Unlike many of the other popular escape room board games out there, you might need to alter or destroy some components during these games to help you solve the puzzles.

 There are Riddle, Help, and Answer cards in the box.
 The Riddle cards are the key cards in the game since they are the ones that will have the puzzles (or parts of puzzles) you’ll need to solve to escape.
 The Help cards are there for when you’re having trouble solving the riddles.

 When you think you’ve solved a puzzle, you’ll use the decoder disk to see which Answer card you should grab.
 Each decoder disk has a symbol up top and three rings below it that have either numbers or other symbols.
 The symbol up top will be the same symbol found on the current puzzle you’re working on.
 Once you’ve lines up the three lower disks with the main symbol, you’ll see the number of the Answer card you should look at.